- 2013-2014 Student Handbook

 III.
 Personnel Affected

-All definitions set forth in Section 2.1 of the Code of Conduct apply to this Policy.
+All definitions set forth in Section 2.1 of the University Community Standards apply to this Policy.
 For the purposes of this Policy, the following definitions also apply:

 "Accused Party" refers to any individual who is identified by a Reporting Party as the perpetrator of a sexual assault.